 We’ve seen them hovering over their children at the school meet-and-greet, have watched them running onto the field during soccer games, and frantically overseeing the neighborhood lemonade stand.
-Now, it turns out, helicopter parents are allegedly ruining summer camp, according to NPR’s All Things Considered published on July 24, 2017.
+Now, it turns out, helicopter parents are allegedly ruining summer camp, according to NPR’s All Things Considered.

-We’ve been working in the camp world for over 15 years, but the findings in this article took us by surprise.
+We’ve been working in the camp world for over 15 years, but the findings in this article took us by surprise about helicopter parents.

 Parents, Not Campers, Are The Ones Dependent on Technology